cander/til/misc/wisdom.md

 - "No sooner does man discover intelligence than he tries to involve it in his own stupidity." - Jacques Cousteau
   (via [Espresso](https://myaccount.economist.com/s/article/what-is-the-economist-espresso))
+- "Care about what other people think, and you will always be their prisoner." - Lao Tzu